Stable graphs: distributions and line-breaking construction: Introduction and main results

 The analogous model of a random \emph{tree} is a Galton-Watson tree with critical offspring distribution in the domain of attraction of an $\alpha$-stable law.
 In that case, there is a well-known scaling limit, the $\alpha$-stable tree~\cite{Du03}.
 We will explore the relationship between these two models, at the level of scaling limits, in the sequel.

 It is now standard to formulate random graph scaling limits in terms of sequences of \emph{measured metric spaces}, namely metric spaces endowed with a measure.
-Throughout this paper we let $(\mathscr C, \mathrm d_{\mathrm{GHP}})$ denote the set of measured isometry-equivalence classes of compact measured metric spaces equipped with the Gromov-Hausdorff-Prokhorov topology (see, for example, Section 2.1 of \cite{ABBrGoMi} for the formulation we use here) and endow it with the associated Borel $\sigma$-algebra.
+Throughout this paper we let $(\mathscr C, \mathrm d_{\mathrm{GHP}})$ denote the set of measured isometry-equivalence classes of compact measured metric spaces equipped with the Gromov-Hausdorff-Prokhorov topology (see, for example, Section~2.1 of \cite{ABBrGoMi} for the formulation we use here) and endow it with the associated Borel $\sigma$-algebra.
 (We will often elide the difference between a measured metric space and its equivalence class but it should be understood that we are really thinking about the equivalence class.)
-As we are dealing with graphs which have many components, we need a topology on sequences of (equivalence classes of) measured metric spaces.
-Let $\mathbf{Z}$ be an infinite sequence of ``zero'' measured metric spaces, each consisting of a single point endowed with measure 0.
-Consider a pair $\mathbf{M} = (M_i, d_i, \mu_i)_{i \ge 1}$ and $\mathbf{M}' = (M_i', d_i', \mu_i)_{i \ge 1}$ of sequences of compact measured metric spaces.
-For $p \ge 1$ define
+As we are dealing with graphs which have many components, we need a topology on sequences of (equivalence classes of) compact measured metric spaces.
+For this purpose, we use the product Gromov-Hausdorff-Prokhorov topology and observe that it is standard that this yields a Polish space.